jinlab-imvr/SurgVLM/README.md

 Surgical intelligence requires more than general visual understanding.
 It involves perception of surgical scenes, temporal understanding of procedural progress, and reasoning over instruments, anatomy, actions, and safety.

-**SurgVLM** is a unified vision-language framework designed for surgical intelligence.
+**SurgVLM** is a unified vision-language model designed for surgical intelligence.
 It supports diverse surgical tasks within a single modeling pipeline, spanning visual perception, temporal analysis, and high-level reasoning.

 Our project includes:

 - **SurgVLM-DB**: a surgical multimodal corpus for training surgical vision-language models
 - **SurgVLM Models**: two specialized variants for instruction following and reasoning
-- **Unified Surgical Intelligence**: one framework for diverse surgical understanding tasks
+- **Unified Surgical Intelligence**: one model for diverse surgical understanding tasks

 ---